haydenwalker980/EmboticApp/README.md

 This repository contains full source code, issue tracking, contibutions and instructions on how to build the Embotic app.

-# Announcement
-The Embotic app is in kind of a weird state right now.
-It's been delisted from Google Play since Embotic Hosting is moving and I'm waiting on further info, so until then this repository is archived.

 # Release download

 Prebuilt releases of the app can be found on Google Play: